 Hypothermia occurs when your body can’t produce heat as fast as it loses it.
 This causes your body temperature to drop below 95 degrees, affecting heart, nervous system and other organ function.

-Remember, getting outside to get active in the winter is a great way to destress and burn calories, as long as you dress safely.
+Getting outside to get active in the winter is a great way to destress and burn calories, as long as you dress safely.

 The initial symptom of hypothermia includes shivering, followed by slurred speech, shallow breathing, weak pulse, lack of coordination, drowsiness, confusion and eventually loss of consciousness.